Skip to main content

 How to choose

 Our recommendations are based on the most common use-cases that we see.
-However, your project may have it's own specific needs!
+However, your project may have its own specific needs!

 You may want to base your participant numbers on your own calculations.
 The number of participants you need for statistical significance can depend on the size of the population you want to survey, the margin of error, and confidence level you are comfortable with.